AlexanderMeynik/data_deduplication_service/README.md

 4. Select `TCP` and for `Specific local ports` enter `5432`
 5. Select `Allow the connection`.
 Connecting from WSL2 won't be secure so don't select the secure option
 6. Select at least `Public`.
 Can select `Domain` and `Private` as well.
 I could only connect if `Public` was selected
-7. Name the rule e.g. `Postgres - connect from WSL2` and create it
+7. Name the rule e.g. `Postgres - connect from WSL2` and create_database it
 8. Right click newly created rule and select `Properties` then click on the `Scope` tab
 9. Under`Remote IP address`, select`These IP addresses`then click`Add...`and enter range`172.0.0.1` to `172.254.254.254`
 10. Repeat step 9 for IP address range`192.0.0.1`to`192.254.254.254`